amabdulr/CNWG/Chunking.md

 4. **Concept**
    - **Purpose**: Explains something the user needs to understand.
    - **User Response**: Understand the concept and evaluate it.
 No need to use it immediately.
-   - **Rules for writing content body**: Use active voice and present tense.
+   - **Concept Body Writing Rules**: Use active voice and present tense.
   Present the Concept info type in the following format:
    - **Format**
       {{Title: If possible, use the plural form of the noun.
 Use third person.
 Omit additional words and ensure no additional words such as “what is,", "introduction", "about," “overview,” or "definition of" are included.}}